UN chief: Western Sahara has 'significantly deteriorated' | DW | 03.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The situation in Western Sahara has got much worse over the past year, UN Secretary-General Antonio Guterres has said.
-A 1991 UN peace accord is now under threat.
+The situation in Western Sahara has become much worse over the past year, UN Secretary-General Antonio Guterres has said.
+A 1991 UN peace accord for the region is now under threat.

 An upsurge in violence between Morocco and separatist fighters in Western Sahara has "significantly deteriorated" the situation on the ground, UN Secretary-General Antonio Guterres warned.

-Polisario Front forces, that are backed by Algeria, have once again taken up arms against Moroccan troops that have occupied Western Sahara since 1975.
+Polisario Front forces, backed by Algeria, have once again taken up arms against Moroccan troops that have occupied Western Sahara since 1975.

-The UN Secretary-General said on Saturday that the "resumption of hostilities between Morocco and Frente Polisario is a major setback toward the achievement of a political solution."
+The UN secretary-general said Saturday that the "resumption of hostilities between Morocco and Frente Polisario is a major setback toward the achievement of a political solution."

 Guterres called on both sides of the Western Saharan territorial dispute to "de-escalate the situation" and agree to the appointment of a UN envoy to restart dialogue.
 The dispute has been without an emissary since May 2019, with all sides rejecting every UN proposed candidate for the post so far.